shadyoak/tealium-ios-firebase-remote-command/README.md

 ## Example

-Navigate to the Keys folder within the TealiumFirebaseExample project and delete the file titled _REPLACE-ME.md_.
+Navigate to TealiumFirebaseExample project and delete the file titled _REPLACE-ME.md_.
 Replace this file with the _GoogleService-Info.plist_ from your Firebase Console.
 Information about how to retrieve this file is located [here](https://firebase.google.com/docs/ios/setup#add-config-file).

 ## License